jitterted/yacht-tdd/README.md

 Scoring rules are based on the description at https://www.mathsisfun.com/games/yacht-dice-game.html and more details at https://en.wikipedia.org/wiki/Yacht_(dice_game).

+# Discussing Project

+You can ask questions and discuss this project on my public (free) Discord.
+Information on how to join is here: https://ted.dev/discord.

+## Before and After "Nullables"

+If you're interested in the code before I worked with James Shore to convert the code to use "Nullable Infrastructure Wrappers", checkout the tag `before-nullables`.

 ## Terminology

 GAME has PLAYERs, each of whom have a SCOREBOARD that contains ROLLs and SCORE and CATEGORYs that are used/not yet used.